paopaosoftwire/chessington-ts/notes.md

 4. If intermediary move contains a check, then castling is not allowed
 5. If currently in check, castling not allowed
 6. If all tests pass, update available moves for King
-7. Override moveTo in King (treat Castling as a King move):
+7. Override moveTo in King (note that Castling is both a King and Rook move, but is contained inside Rook):
     - check if castling is an available move, then update both King and Rook positions

 ### Pawn Promotion